vinodkd/jmx.js/README.md

 	* Use the `...` control to expand attributes of a node
 	* Use the `Edit Raw...` control to edit the contents of a JMX Element in its raw xml form.
 This usually is the UI for JMX elements that have not yet been mapped to a UI view.
 	* Use the regular HTML controls - texboxes, checkboxes etc to edit the values of JMX fields.
 Tab out to save your change.
 4. Use the `save()` functionality to save your edits.
 On the demo, click the Save button.
-This most probably will not work on the Github-hosted demo for obvious reasons.
+This will not work on the Github-hosted demo for obvious reasons, but can be turned on by setting `"demo": false` in `lib/config.json` or changing it in the call to `init()`.

 JMX Element Coverage
 --------------------